Hey!! What's the story?

 My offering for the festive season

 The Christmas tree waited patiently at the bottom of the garden.
 It was nearly time.
 From behind, the others rustled their bare branches in expectation.
 They were old and nobody came for them any more.
-It did not matter, Christmas was a time for…Continue
+It did not matter, Christmas was a time for sharing and they would still enjoy the festivities.

 Added by Steph Ellis on December 21, 2013 at 10:00 — No Comments